VeeamHub/veeam-orchestrator/ReIPLinux/README.md

     Desription = Local path on "VbrHostname" where to create logs Type = Text
     Default Value = (Set a default value as needed)

+    Name = CurrentPlanState
+    Desription = VRO plan state
+    Type = Text
+    Default Value = %plan_state% (this will pass the plan state at runtime)

 ```
 * **ReIPLinux.ps1** Add the following optional Step Parameters if needed